markziemann/dee2/README.md

 DEE2 currently supports analysis of several major species including A. thaliana , C. elegans, D. melanogaster, D. rerio, E. coli, H. sapiens, M. musculus, R. norvegicus and S. cerevisiae.
 The DEE2 pipeline downloads data from SRA and processes it, providing tabulated data that can be used in downstream statistical analysis.

 ## How can I access the processed data?
-The processed data is available at http://dee2.io but keep in mind that it is still in progress.
+The processed data is available at http://dee2.io and can be also accessed using our specially developed [R interface](../master/AccessDEEfromR.md)

-Dee2 data can be also accessed using our specially developed [R interface](../master/AccessDEEfromR.md)
+***Due to planned maintenance of the Nectar research cloud, there will be a 1 hour outage some time between 9am 4th June and 9pm 4th June (AEST).***

 ## Want to learn more?
 For information on different parts of the app, see the specific documentation: